stereotype441/language/resources/type-system/inference.md

 ## Local type inference

-Local type inference is a process by which the syntax of Dart is elaborated into a corresponding set of operational semantics.
-It is defined here as a recursive procedure, where each recursion step operates on a single _input artifact_ (an expression, statement, pattern, or collection element in the program being compiled), and produces a corresponding _output artifact_ (which abstractly represents the code produced by the compiler for the input artifact).

-Output artifacts are classified according to the type of input artifact that produces them:

-- The output artifact associated with an expression is known as an _expression artifact_.

-- The output artifact associated with a statement is known as a _statement artifact_.

-- The output artifact associated with a pattern is known as a _pattern artifact_.

-- The output artifact associated with a collection element is known as a _collection element artifact_.

-Some compile-time errors are specified as part of the local type inference algorithm.

-### Expression Type Inference

-Recursion steps that operate on expressions consume an additional input known as the expression's _context_; this input takes the form of a type schema, and can be regarded, informally, as a description of a "desirable" type for the expression.
-Sometimes this is the type that the expression must have (ignoring coercions) in order to avoid producing a compile-time error; other times it is a type that is desirable for the expression to have for other reasons (e.g., in order to avoid demoting a type-promoted local variable).

-Recursion steps that operate on expressions produce an additional output known as the expression's _static type_.
-A crucial invariant of the type inference process, known as _soundness_, is that when the program is run, any expression that successfully executes (i.e., terminates without throwing an exception) is guaranteed to produce a value whose runtime type is a subtype of its static type. _Note, however, that soundness can be broken using FFI, compilation options that eliminate type checks, or hot reload functionality._

-The procedure for inferring an expression `e` in context `K`, is as follows:

-#### Null

-The result of inferring a the expression `null`, regardless of context, is an expression artifact that evaluates to the `null` value.
-Its static type is `Null`.

-#### Numbers

-##### Integer Literals

-To infer an integer literal `e` in context `K`:

-- Let `i` be the numeric value of `e`.

-- Let `S` be the greatest closure of `K`.

-- If `int <: S` or `double <!: S`, then:

-  - Define `m`

-, as a process that operates on expressions, statements, and collection elements,

 When type annotations are omitted on local variable declarations and function literals, or when type arguments are omitted from literal expressions, constructor invocations, or generic function invocations, then local type